Meister Eckhart, a wise saint of another age, once said, "God is home, it is we who have gone out for a walk."

 It seems that humanity is suffering from a kind of amnesia.
 We don't know our true identity.

 Some people think of themselves as "trousered apes"—as C.S.
 Lewis so aptly put it in his book, The Abolition of Man.

-Another person suggested that we are “economic animals”.
-We are born, we learn how to make money, we make money, we die, and cease to exist.
+Others believe we're "economic animals"—we're born, we learn how to make money, we make money, we die, and then cease to exist.

-Have you humbled yourself to where you cease criticizing others and confess as the publican of old, “Lord be merciful to me the sinner.”
+Have you humbled yourself to where you cease criticizing others and confess—as the publican of old—"Lord be merciful to me a sinner."
 (Luke 18:13)?
-The poor man in the temple who said these words called himself “the sinner”.
-He did not look around at others and seek to justify himself.
-He spoke as though there was only one sinner in the world, himself.
+He didn't look around at others and seek to justify himself.
+He spoke as though there was only one sinner in the world—himself.